- May Zhu, RDN, registered dietitian and nutritionist

 2. Cook with it or eat it raw

-You can also incorporate manuka honey right into your meals as it’s safe to eat both uncooked and cooked.
+You can also incorporate manuka honey right into your meals, as it's safe to eat both uncooked and cooked.
 Some ideas for how to use it straight out of the jar include spreading it on toast with cinnamon and butter, putting it into your oatmeal, or on waffles.
-Because it’s sweet, manuka honey also works as a sugar substitute in some baked goods, although because it is a bit expensive, you may want to save it for special occasions and use standard honey more regularly.
+Because it's sweet, manuka honey also works as a sugar substitute in some baked goods, although because it's a bit expensive, you may want to save it for special occasions and use standard honey more regularly.